 Herpes serology; HSV blood test

 The test is done to find out whether a person has ever been infected with oral or genital herpes.
 It looks for antibodies to herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).
+An antibody is a substance made by the body's immune system when it detects harmful substances such as the herpes virus.
 This test does not detect the virus itself.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.